spamwax/alfred-pinboard-rs/README.md

 On top of using `pconf`, you can directly type following commands to also adjust the settings:

 - `pset fuzzy`: Enable/disable fuzzy search.
-- `pset seggess_tags`: When posting a new bookmark, list popular tags for the active page.
+- `pset suggest_tags`: When posting a new bookmark, list popular tags for the active page.
 Note that this information is fetched from Pinboard and sometimes is not very _accurate_.
 - `pset shared`: Mark all new bookmarks as _shared_.
 - `pset toread`: Mark all new bookmarks as _toread_.
 - `pset tagonly`: Only search within _tag_ field while doing any look-up.